Setup

 Install and run DirectRT.

-You will receive a message that the current workstation requires authorization to use the software, and a code number will be displayed.
+You will receive a message that the current workstation requires authorization to use the software, and a 14-character code beginning with a D will be displayed.

 Email the code that appears to sales@empirisoft.com.
 If you are an authorized user, you will receive a translation of this code which will be a registration number unique for the machine on which you have installed DirectRT (usually the same day).
 DirectRT should now be fully functional.
 If you are not yet an authorized user, you may still request a code which will allow you to use and evaluate DirectRT for up to 21 days.
 Important: ATX™ codes are unique to every machine.
 Be sure to get authorization for each machine that will be using the software.
 If you have any difficulty at all with this procedure, please contact us for assistance.